alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

    to have in your tree
 #.
 Update ``where_to_start`` to the :xref:`directory <directory>` that you
    would like to write about
 #.
-Highlight the text in the scratch file
+Highlight the whole file
 #.
 Use the :ref:`command palette <tools-vs-code>` to select
    :guilabel:`Python: Run Selection/Line in Python Terminal` then hit :kbd:`enter` from inside the